McClellandLegge/shinydashtabs/README.md

 We've got a folder on the server side, `server/methodology` in which we've got separate files for the observers, renders and reactives.
 This is a mutually exclusive and collectively exhaustive list!
-If your solution to your server side problem doesn't fit in these files, you're asking the _wrong question_.
+If the way you've solved your problem involving server side code uses a method that isn't a `reactive`, `observer` or `render` (and thus goes in one of these files) you should reconsider the solution.

 On the ui side we can see that there is an R script and a .yaml script.
 The R script defines the actual structure of the ui whereas the .yaml